 Before heading to Hartford, CT, I didn’t expect much beyond the red umbrella sculpture in the shadow of the Traveller’s tower and the state capitol.
 I have heard of Wallace Nutting’s pilgrim furniture which was sold to J.P.
 Morgan in order to buy his furniture factory back.
-(J. P. Morgan subsequent donation of the collection to the museum comforted Nutting at the idea that more people could have access to them.)
-But there are occasions when the collections of a museum could not be comprehended to full extent by their relative fame.
-On a previous occasion I regretted to have only a few hours spare in Toledo Museum of Art and this time I was “kicked” out of the museum before the door was closed.
+(J. P. Morgan’s subsequent donation of the collection to the museum comforted Nutting at the idea that more people could have access to them.)
+But there are occasions when the collections of a museum could not be comprehended to the full extent by their relative fame.
+On a previous occasion, I regretted having only a few hours spare at Toledo Museum of Art, and this time I was “kicked” out of the museum before the door was closed.